Eric Lindros: Philadelphia Flyers

 With his imposing physical strength and playmaking ability, Lindros established himself as the top player on a Flyers team that had perennially been in contention but always fell short.
-His time in Philadelphia would see him score points (for much of his first five seasons in the NHL, Lindros hovered around fourth all-time in points per game) and become one of the most feared and dominating players in the NHL.
+His time in Philadelphia saw him score points (for much of his first five seasons in the NHL, Lindros hovered around fourth all-time in points per game) and become one of the most feared and dominating players in the NHL.
 In September 1994, Lindros succeeded Kevin Dineen as Flyers captain.
 Along with John LeClair and Mikael Renberg, he played on the dreaded "Legion of Doom" line.
-He scored over 40 goals in each of his first two seasons and won the Hart Memorial Trophy as MVP in the lockout-shortened season of 1995 after scoring 29 goals and 41 assists in 46 games and leading the Flyers to their first playoff appearance in six years.
+He scored over 40 goals in each of his first two seasons and won the Hart Memorial Trophy as MVP in the lockout-shortened 1994–95 season after scoring 29 goals and 41 assists in 46 games and leading the Flyers to their first playoff appearance in six years.

 Lindros led the Flyers to the 1997 Stanley Cup Finals, handily defeating the Pittsburgh Penguins, Buffalo Sabres and the New York Rangers in five games apiece.
-In the Finals, however, the Flyers were swept in four games by the Detroit Red Wings; Lindros's only goal came with 14 seconds left in the third period of Game 4.
-Detroit Head Coach Scotty Bowman used the finesse-oriented defence pairing of Nicklas Lidström and Larry Murphy against Lindros's Legion of Doom line instead of sending out—as everyone, including the Flyers, expected—Vladimir Konstantinov to engage in a physical confrontation.
+In the Finals, however, the Flyers were swept in four games by the Detroit Red Wings; Lindros' only goal came with 14 seconds left in the third period of game 4.
+Detroit head coach Scotty Bowman used the finesse-oriented defence pairing of Nicklas Lidström and Larry Murphy against Lindros' Legion of Doom line instead of sending out – as everyone, including the Flyers, expected – Vladimir Konstantinov to engage in a physical confrontation.

 In 1998, Lindros, at just 25 years of age, was ranked number 54th on The Hockey News list of the 100 Greatest Hockey Players of all time.
 The only player of comparable age was 37th-ranked Jaromír Jágr, who was 26 at the time.